Web Chat

 The Florida HIV/AIDS Hotline is the statewide resource for HIV, AIDS, and STD-related information, community referrals, and short-term supportive counseling.
 Callers receive information on HIV and AIDS-related issues including locations of testing sites and program services in Florida.

-If you live outside of Florida, visit the HRSA Ryan White HIV/AIDS Program to find an AIDS hotline near you.
+If you live outside of Florida, visit the HRSA Ryan White HIV/AIDS Program to find a HIV/AIDS hotline near you.

 We are funded by the Florida Department of Health HIV/AIDS Section, Division of Disease Control and Health Protection, Bureau of Communicable Diseases.